-Option 1: Custom.
+Custom allocation of investments.
 With this strategy, as each new client gives you money to invest, you build a customized allocation of investments based on his or her unique needs, as well as your latest product research and take on the markets.

 - Nearly every client account holds different investments in unique allocation amounts.

 - Each account is traded and rebalanced individually.

 The custom option entails a huge time commitment, and little scalability or efficiency can be gained for the investment management process.